UnravelAI/unravel-api/README.md

 ### `npm run generateMigration your-migration-name`

-Generate new migration after every entity creation
-The script builds the application and generate a new migration
+Generates new migration after every entity creation The script builds the application and generate a new migration

 ### `npm run runMigration`

-Execute new migration after generating it migration The script builds the application and executes the new migrations
+Executes new migration after generating it migration The script builds the application and executes the new migrations